learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

 Here is a list of gotchas:

-* `ng-test` will fail due to missing dependencies after you create a `spec` using tools that generate it for any existing component.
+* `ng test` will fail due to missing dependencies after you create a `spec` using tools that generate it for any existing component.
 Known tools: [angular-spec-generator](https://www.npmjs.com/package/angular-spec-generator) and [ngx-spec](https://github.com/smnbbrv/ngx-spec)
 * Complaints about `ngModels`?
 That comes from `FormsModule` so if the component being tested uses that then you inject it via `imports: [FormsModule]`
 * If you see complaints about missing `HttpClient` and/or `HttpHandler`, instead of configuring the `providers`:
 	```